Detroit Junior Red Wings

-The Detroit Junior Red Wings were a junior ice hockey team in the Ontario Hockey League for three seasons from 1992 to 1995.
-The Jr. Red Wings were based in Detroit, Michigan.
+The Detroit Junior Red Wings were an American junior ice hockey team in the Ontario Hockey League (OHL) based in Detroit for three seasons from 1992 to 1995.
+The Red Wings won the J. Ross Robertson Cup in the 1994–95 OHL season and placed second at the 1995 Memorial Cup.

 History

 The Compuware Ambassadors were renamed the Detroit Junior Red Wings in 1992 and played in the same arena as the NHL Detroit Red Wings.
 The Junior team was the most popular attraction in town during the NHL lockout of 1995, setting attendance records for the Ontario Hockey League and Canadian Hockey League.

 After a failed takeover bid by Peter Karmanos to buy the NHL Red Wings from Mike Ilitch, the relationship between the two clubs soured after the season ended.
 The Jr. Red Wings played for three seasons before severing all ties with the NHL Red Wings and renaming themselves as the Detroit Whalers, in association with the NHL Hartford Whalers, which Karmanos bought in 1994.

 1992–93

 Former Windsor Compuware Spitfires coach Tom Webster was hired to coach for the 1992–93 season, with Paul Maurice as his assistant coach.
 Webster worked previously with Jr. Red Wings President Jim Rutherford and owner Peter Karmanos, when Windsor won the OHL title in 1987–88.
 Webster was returning from NHL coaching duties with the New York Rangers and Los Angeles Kings.

 Key acquisitions made to build the team during the season were, defenceman Jamie Allison, forward Kevin Brown, and goalie Fred Brathwaite.
-Jim Rutherford was chosen OHL Executive of the Year in 1992–93 for role as team president and general manager in building the expansion franchise into a winning team.
+Jim Rutherford was chosen OHL Executive of the Year in 1992–93 for his role as team president and general manager in building the expansion franchise into a winning team.

 The Jr. Wings played a run-and-gun style game.
 They were led in scoring by the Junior Production Line featuring, Pat Peake, Bob Wren and Kevin Brown.
 The trio combined for 163 goals on the season.
 Todd Harvey also scored 50 goals playing on the second line.

 Detroit finished the season with 81 points, and second place in the Emms division tied with Sault Ste.
 Marie but had less wins with London finishing 10 points behind Detroit but the others finished with 66 points or below.
 The Junior Red Wings defeated the Guelph Storm in 5 games in the first round of the playoffs, but lost Pat Peake for the rest of the season when he suffered a broken collarbone.

 Detroit defeated the rival London Knights in 5 games in second round to play the division champs Sault Ste.
 Marie Greyhounds in the division finals.
 The more experienced Greyhounds team won the series in 5 games.
 The highlight of the round was the game three win, when with only three seconds left and the opposing net empty, goalie Fred Brathwaite set franchise history when he scored a goal.